-Transpo Transportation and Circulation Implementation Programs 2025-2030 Annual Ongoing Implements Which Policy(ies) TR-B.3 Responsible Department(s) Department of Public Works and Planning TR-B.F The County shall work with FCC identify and pursue funding for the OG and FCRTA (a joint powers agency) to cansit.
-(FB/IGC) Implements Which Policy(ies) TR-B.4 ✓ Responsible Department(s) Department of Public Works and Planning TR-D.A -D.A The County shall continue to identify and pursue appropriate new funding sources for bikeway implementation.
+Transportation and Circulation Implementation Programs 2025-2030 Annual Ongoing Implements Which Policy(ies) TR-B.3 Responsible Department(s) Department of Public Works and Planning TR-B.F TR-B.F The County shall work with FCOG and FCRTA (a joint powers agency) to identify and pursue funding for transit.
+(FB/IGC) Implements Which Policy(ies) TR-B.4 ✓ Responsible Department(s) Department of Public Works and Planning TR-D.A The County shall continue to identify and pursue appropriate new funding sources for bikeway implementation.
 Grant funds from regional, State, and Federal agencies should be pursued and used when compatible with the General Plan policies and long-term local funding capabilities.
-(FB) Implements Which Policy(ies) TR-D.1 Responsible Department(s) Department of Public Works and Planning TR-D.B on the Regional Bikeway Plan be construction projects, and that ad for bicycle facilities be included ficient pavement width for bikeways shown constructed in conjunction with road equate right-of-way and/or pavement width in frontage improvements required of new rough signing and striping is an operational rith initial construction.
-(RDR) ~ Implements Which Policy(ies) TR-D.4 and TR-D.5 Responsible Department(s) Department of Public Works and Planning TR-D.C TR-D.C The County shall use California Department of Transportation (Caltrans) or American Association of State Highway and Transportation Officials (AASHTO) standards as guidelines for construction of Class I, II, III bicycle facilities.
-(RDR/SO) Implements Which Policy(ies) TR-D.1, TR-D.3, TR-D.4, and TR-D.5 Responsible Department(s) Department of Public Works and Planning
+(FB) \ Implements Which Policy(ies) TR-D.1 Responsible Department(s) Department of Public Works and Planning TR-D.B on the Regional Bikeway Plan be construction projects, and that ad for bicycle facilities be included ficient pavement width for bikeways shown e constructed in conjunction with road lequate right-of-way and/or pavement width in frontage improvements required of new grough signing and striping is an operational with initial construction.
+(RDR) ✓ Implements Which Policy(ies) TR-D.4 and TR-D.5 Responsible Department(s) Department of Public Works and Planning TR-D.C The County shall use California Department of Transportation (Caltrans) or American Association of State Highway and Transportation Officials (AASHTO) standards as guidelines for construction of Class I, II, III bicycle facilities.
+(RDR/SO) ✓ Implements Which Policy(ies) TR-D.1, TR-D.3, TR-D.4, and TR-D.5 Responsible Department(s) Department of Public Works and Planning

-Transpo ortation and Circulation Imp plementation Programs 2021-2025 2025-2030 Annual Ongoing TR-D.D bicycles to other modes of transp r agencies to provide facilities that help link ortation, including provision of bike racks or ckers for bicycles at transportation terminals. √ Implements Which Policy(ies) TR-D.8 Responsible Department(s) Department of Public Works and Planning TR-D.E The County shall periodically rev Recreational Trails Master Plan. view and update the Regional Bicycle and (RDR) Implements Which Policy(ies) TR-D.9 √ Responsible Department(s) Department of Public Works and Planning TR-E.A line-designated railroad corridors County shall use appropriate zoning and work with other agencies to plan designated railroad corridors to facilitate the preservation of important bad rights-of-way for future rail expansion or other appropriate portation facilities.
-(RDR) . ✓ Implements Which Policy(ies) TR-E.3 and TR-E.4 Responsible Department(s) Department of Public Works and Planning TR-E.B Implements Which Policy(ies) TR-E.1 through TR-E.6 √ Responsible Department(s) Department of Public Works and Planning
+Transpo rtation and Circulation Imp olementation Programs 2021-2025 2025-2030 Annual Ongoing TR-D.D bicycles to other modes of transp r agencies to provide facilities that help link ortation, including provision of bike racks or ckers for bicycles at transportation terminals. ✓ Implements Which Policy(ies) TR-D.8 Responsible Department(s) Department of Public Works and Planning TR-D.E The County shall periodically rev Recreational Trails Master Plan. view and update the Regional Bicycle and (RDR) Implements Which Policy(ies) TR-D.9 ✓ Responsible Department(s) Department of Public Works and Planning TR-E.A line-designated railroad corridors zoning and work with other agencies to plan to facilitate the preservation of important rail expansion or other appropriate ~ Implements Which Policy(ies) TR-E.3 and TR-E.4 Responsible Department(s) Department of Public Works and Planning TR-E.B TR-E.B The County shall participate in the Council of Fresno County Governments Rail Committee to support improvement, development, and expansion of rail service in Fresno County.
+(IGC) Implements Which Policy(ies) TR-E.1 through TR-E.6 V Responsible Department(s) Department of Public Works and Planning